eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 ### Mechanisms and Policies

-Mechanism are low-level operations, methods or protocols to implement a needed piece of functionality.
-They represent _How_ to do somthing.
+Mechanisms are low-level operations, methods or protocols to implement a needed piece of functionality.
+They represent the step-by-step details of how to do somthing.

 Policies are the algorithms for making some kind of decision.
 For example, deciding which process to run next.